-I wanted to share my latest DIY creation here on my blog, because it is my most ambitious project to date.
+I wanted to share my latest furniture DIY creation here on my blog, because it is my most ambitious project to date.
 We recently got a master bathroom renovation to turn our tiny, barely functional hallway bath into an en suite with much more space and efficiency.
 In trying to make the most of our budget, I decided to take on the task of building our vanity, which, if purchased in the style and materials we wanted, would run us no less than $1500.
-With some free plans from Ana White’s website and a bit of advice from our contractor, I built the tile topped vanity from scratch and tiled the surrounding backsplash for $490, and it was custom built to fit the exact measurements allotted inside our new bathroom.
+With some free plans from Ana White’s website and a bit of advice from our contractor, I built the tile topped vanity from scratch and tiled the surrounding backsplash for $490, and it was custom built to fit the exact measurements inside our new bathroom.
 The project took about 11 days from start to finish, and the most difficult part of the whole project was the tiling.
-The tiling was my first attempt at that kind of DIY, and it was WAY more intense than I anticipated- I sprouted stress-induced fever blisters within hours after all the grouting was complete.
+I had never tiled before and it was WAY more intense than I anticipated- I sprouted stress-induced fever blisters within hours after all the grouting was complete.
 I don’t think you can put a price on fever blisters, but all in all, the project came out beautifully and I am very very proud of it!